-As a matter of fact, however, one of the organizers of the Malayalee Memorial was Dr. Palpu, who had secured his I.M.S. diploma but could get no job in Travancore and hence had to seek refuge in the Mysore service.
-Long before the Malayalee Memorial, Dr. Palpu had been carrying on agitation by way of Memorials to the government as well as through news paper articles, demanding that Ezhavas should get at least those rights which they could get if they become Christians.
-Finding this agitation to have no fruit, he organized the submission of a Memorial to the Maharaja with over 13,000 signatories and seeking the redress of their grievances.
-Since this, too, proved of no avail, the Ezhavas of Travancore were in a demoralized stage.
+"As a matter of fact, however, one of the organisers of the Malayalee Memorial was Dr. Palpu who had secured his L.M.S. diploma but could get no job in Travancore and hence had to seek refuge in the Mysore service.
+Long before the Malayalee Memorial, Dr. Palpu had been carrying on agitation by way of Memorials to the Government as well as through newspaper articles, demanding that Ezhavas should get at least those rights which they would get if they become Christians.
+Finding this agitation to have borne no fruit, he organised the Travancore Ezhava Sabha in order to carry on organised agitation.
+This organisation had, in September 1896, organised the submission of a Memorial to the Maharajah with over 13.000 signatures and seeking the redress of their grievances.
+Since this too proved of no avail, the Ezhavas of Travancore were in a demoralised state.

-It was at this time that Swami Vivekananda had returned from America and started his all-India tour with a view to the restoration of Hindu religion in all its glory.
-The representative of this new movement in Kerala, Sree Narayana Guruswamy, established a temple at Aruvipuram and, in 1074 Malayalam Era [A.D.
-1898-99], registered a Yogam [association] to carry on the affairs of the temple.
-The Swami and Dr. Palpu being old friends, the spiritual brilliance of the Swami was now combined with the militant spirit of social service of the doctor, so that the organization that functioned under their joint leadership became efficient.
-On Dhanu 23, 1078 Malayalam Era [A.D.
-January 5, 1903] a special session of the Yogam was held at which it was decided to transform the Yogam into the Sri Narayana Dharma Paripalana Yogam [S.N.D.P.] with the aims and objects of developing the spiritual and secular education, and helping the economic advancement, of the Ezhavas.
+"It was at this time that Swami Vivekanand had returned from America and started his all-India tour with a view to the restoration of Hindu religion in all its glory.
+The representative of this new movement in Kerala, Sri Narayan Guruswamy, established a temple at Aruvipuram and, in 1074 Malayalam Era (1898-99 A.D.), registered a Yogam (Association) to carry on the affairs of the temple.
+The Swami and Dr. Palpu being old friends, the spiritual brilliance of the Swami was now combined with the militant spirit of social service of the Doctor, so that the organisations that functioned under their joint leadership became efficient.
+On Dhanu 23, 1078 Malayalam Era (January 5, 1903 A.D.), a special session of the Yogam was held at which it was decided to transform the Yogam into the Sri Narayan Dharma Paripalana (S.N.D.P.)
+Yogam with the aims and objects of developing the spiritual and secular education, and helping the economic advancement, of the Ezhavas.

-In the meantime, Kumaran Asan had come back from Calcutta after his education in Sanskrit.
-The combination of the holy Swami, the efficient oranizer Dr. Palpu and the hardworking Asan, made the Yogam well-known throughout Kerala; its annual sessions were held at Aruvipuram, Quilon,

-Alleppey, Trivandrum [all in Travancore], Ernakulam [Cochin], Cannanore and Calicut [Malabar].
-Along with the annual sessions held at Quilon and Cannanore, large-scale exhibitions were also organized.
-Apart from rousing the social consciousness of the Ezhava masses in and around the various venues of these conferences, these sessions also served to demonstrate the united force of, and create a sense of solidarity in the Ezhava masses from the Cape in the South to the border of Karnatak in the North.
+"In the meanwhile, Kumaran Asan had come back from Calcutta after his education in Sanskrit.
+The combination of the holy Swami, the efficient organiser Dr. Palpu and the hard-working Asan, made the Yogam well-known throughout Kerala; its annual sessions were held at Aruvipuram, Quilon, Alleppey, Trivandrum (all in Travancore), Ernakulam (Cochin), Cannanore and Calicut (Malabar).
+Along with the annual sessions held at Quilon and Cannanore, large-scale exhibitions were also organised.
+Apart from rousing the social consciousness of the Ezhava masses in and around the various venues of these conferences, these sessions also served to demonstrate the united force of, and create a sense of solidarity in the Ezhava masses from the Cape in the South to the borders of Karnatak in the North."

-The Ezhavas are a community which is numerically the strongest, and socially and culturally the most advanced, among the non-caste Hindus.
-Suffering as they do various inequalities of a non-Hindu community, including untouchability, they became the champions of the struggle against untouchability and other forms of social inequality.
-Being socially and culturally more advanced than the scheduled castes, they could, more easily than the latter, create forms of agitation and organization which would prove useful in the struggle for social equality.
+Now, the Ezhavas are a community which is numerically the strongest, and socially and culturally the most advanced, among the non-caste Hindus.
+Suffering as they do various inequalities of a non-caste Hindu community, including untouchability, they became the champions of the struggle against untouchability and other forms of social inequality.
+Being socially and culturally more advanced than the Scheduled Castes, they could, more easily than the latter, create those forms of agitation and organisation which would prove useful in the struggle for social equality.
 They, therefore, became the main source of inspiration to, and the virtual leaders of, all the oppressed and untouchable castes.
-Naturally therefore, the formation of the S. N. D. P. Yogam was followed by the formation of caste organizations of the various untouchable castes.
+It was natural, therefore, that the formation of the S. N. D. P. Yogam was followed by the formation of the caste organisations of the various untouchable castes.